By Dr. Michael Lacroix, Director of Behavioral Health Services, Coventry Workers’ Comp Services

 About Coventry Workers’ Comp Services

-Coventry Workers’ Comp Services is the leading provider of cost and care management solutions for property and casualty insurance carriers, (workers’ compensation and auto insurers), third-party administrators and self-insured employers.
+Coventry Workers’ Comp Services, a division of Coventry Health Care, Inc. (NYSE: CVH), is the leading provider of cost and care management solutions for property and casualty insurance carriers, (workers’ compensation and auto insurers), third-party administrators and self-insured employers.
 We design best-in-class products and services to help our partners restore the health and productivity of injured workers and insureds as quickly and as cost effectively as possible.
 We accomplish this by developing and maintaining consultative, trusting partnerships with our clients and stakeholders, built on a foundation of innovative and customized solutions that support the claims management process.

 Coventry WCS is a WorkCompWire Advertising Partner.